janis-kra/pickpocket/README.md

  * tag (black-/whitelist certain tags)
  * favored / not favored

 I will probably add other options while the development of Pickpocket advances.

-Pickpocket will run on node.js.